-\HyperATLS{} combines quantification over strategic behavior with the ability to express hyperproperties.
-Syntactically, our logic combines the strategic quantifier of \ATLS{} but binds the outcome to a path variable (similar to \HyperLTL{}).
-For example, the \HyperATLS{} formula $\llangle A \rrangle \pi. \varphi$ to specifies that the agents in $A$ have a strategy such that all outcomes under that strategy, when bound to the path variable $\pi$, satisfy $\varphi$.
+In \HyperATLS{}, we combine quantification over strategic behavior with the ability to express hyperproperties.
+Syntactically, our logic combines the strategic quantifier of \ATLS{} but binds the outcome to a path variable:\footnote{Similar to logics such as \HyperLTL{}, we use path variables as a syntactic tool to refer to paths that are bound by outer quantifiers.
+For example, in the \ref{prop:GNIintro} formula, we use paths variables $\pi, \pi', \pi''$ and compare the paths bound to these variables in the body of the formula.} The \HyperATLS{} formula $\llangle A \rrangle \pi\ldot \varphi$ specifies that the agents in $A$ have a strategy such that all outcomes under that strategy, when bound to the path variable $\pi$, satisfy $\varphi$.
 Similar to \HyperLTL{}, quantification is resolved incrementally.
-For example, $\llangle A \rrangle \pi. \llangle A' \rrangle \pi'. \varphi$ requires the existence of strategy for the agents in $A$ such that for all possible outcomes under that strategy, when bound to $\pi$, the agents in $A'$ have a strategy such that all possible outcomes, when bounds to $\pi'$, satisfy $\varphi$.
-In particular, the quantification over strategies for $A'$ takes place after $\pi$ is fixed\footnote{This incremental elimination of quantification ensures that \HyperATLS{} is a proper extension of \HyperCTLS{} but is also crucial for decidable model checking.
-In fact, model checking for any logic that could express the existence of a strategy such that the set of plays of that strategy satisfies a hyperproperty, would already subsume the realizability of hyperproperties which is known to be undecidable already for very simple fragments \cite{FinkbeinerHLST18}.}.
-We endow our logic with an explicit construct to resolve multiple games simultaneously (syntactically, we surround quantifiers by $[\cdot]$ brackets).
-The formula $[\llangle A\rrangle \pi\ldot \llangle A' \rrangle \pi'.]~\varphi$ requires winning strategies for the agents in $A$ (for the first copy) and for $A'$ (for the second copy) in a game that progresses simultaneously; the players can observe the current state of both copies.
+For example, $\llangle A \rrangle \pi\ldot \llangle A' \rrangle \pi'\ldot \varphi$ requires the existence of strategy for the agents in $A$ such that for all possible outcomes under that strategy, when bound to $\pi$, the agents in $A'$ have a strategy such that all possible outcomes, when bounds to $\pi'$, satisfy $\varphi$.
+In particular, the quantification over strategies for $A'$ takes place after $\pi$ is fixed.\footnote{This incremental elimination of quantification ensures that \HyperATLS{} is a proper extension of \HyperCTLS{} but is also crucial for decidable model checking.
+In fact, model checking for any logic that could express the existence of a strategy such that the set of outcomes under that strategy satisfies a hyperproperty, would already subsume the realizability problem for hyperproperties, which is known to be undecidable already for very simple fragments \cite{FinkbeinerHLST18}.} We endow our logic with an explicit construct to resolve multiple games simultaneously (syntactically, we surround quantifiers by $[\cdot]$ brackets).
+The formula $[\llangle A\rrangle \pi\ldot \llangle A' \rrangle \pi']~\varphi$ requires winning strategies for the agents in $A$ (for the first copy) and for $A'$ (for the second copy) in a game that progresses simultaneously, \ie, the players can observe the current state of both copies.